papagiannakis/Elements/docs/source/pyECSS/manual/visitor_pattern.rst

 .. note::
    In our case, the visitor pattern is implemented into Systems.

-For more information on the visitor pattern check `here <https://refactoring.guru/design-patterns/visitor>`_ Read more about game programming patterns `here <https://gameprogrammingpatterns.com/contents.html>`_
+For more information on the visitor pattern check `here. <https://refactoring.guru/design-patterns/visitor>`_ Read more about game programming patterns `here <https://gameprogrammingpatterns.com/contents.html>`_ .

 Implementation in pyECSS
 ------------------------------